joshbenham/dotvim/README.md

 --------

 Personal VIM setup that i use on an everyday basis.
-Includes git submodules of plugins that i use. i.e. CtrlP, Fugitive and Powerline.
+Includes git submodules of plugins that i use. i.e. FZF, Fugitive and Airline.

 Instructions
 ------------